Why choose MedStar Georgetown Transplant Institute for your pancreas transplant?

 The MedStar Georgetown Transplant Institute pancreas transplant program is a national leader in pancreas and combined pancreas and kidney transplants for people with type 1 and type 2 diabetes.

-- A leader in volumes and outcomes: Ranked in the top 10 of all U.S. programs every year in number of transplants performed and outcomes
+- A leader in volumes and outcomes: Ranked in the top 10 of all U.S. programs for six of the past seven years in number of transplants performed and outcomes

 - Experience and expertise: Dedicated team of experienced pancreas transplant surgeons who are internationally known experts in the field

-- More experience and success treating complex patients: Successfully treated many patients turned away by other programs
+- More experience and success treating complex patients: Our team has successfully treated many patients turned away by other programs

 - Shorter wait times: Wait times shorter than other programs for kidney/pancreas and pancreas transplantation